PablitoBueno/ProductManager/README.md

 ## Limitations

-While the **Professional Product Management System** serves its intended purpose, it has several limitations:
+While the **Product Management System** serves its intended purpose, it has several limitations:
 - **Scalability**: The current implementation is suitable for small to medium-sized inventories.
 For larger inventories, enhancements may be required to ensure optimal performance.
 - **Error Handling**: The system lacks comprehensive error handling, which may lead to unexpected behaviors if users enter invalid data.
 - **User Authentication**: The application does not currently include user authentication or authorization features, which would be necessary for multi-user environments.